Final Destination (film): Plot

 After watching a news report on the cause of the explosion, Alex concludes that Death is reclaiming the survivors in the order they would have died in the disaster.
-Nonetheless, he is too late to save Ms. Lewton, whose house explodes after a falling kitchen knife impales her.
+Nonetheless, he is too late to save Ms. Lewton, who is mortally wounded in a chain-reaction accident in her kitchen before a fire causes her house to explode.
 The remaining survivors reunite while driving through town as Alex explains the situation.
-Still skeptical of Alex's theory, Carter stops his car at a train crossing to prove he is wrong.
+Still skeptical of Alex's theory, Carter stops his car at a train crossing to prove it wrong.
 Alex, Clear, and Billy manage to escape, but Carter, realizing his impending fate, is still trapped in his car.
 Alex manages to save him just before the car is smashed by an oncoming train that knocks a piece of shrapnel from the wreckage into the air, decapitating Billy.
 Alex deduces that because he intervened in Carter's death, it skipped to the next person in the sequence.

-While hiding in a fortified cabin the next day, Alex recalls never changing seats with two students to sit directly next to Tod and realizes that Clear is actually next.
+While hiding in a secluded cabin the next day, Alex realizes that because he changed seats with two classmates before take-off, he had miscalculated the original death sequence, making Clear the next intended victim.
 He rushes to her house to save her while Weine and Schreck pursue him.
 Alex finds Clear trapped inside her car, surrounded by loose electrical cables that ignite a gasoline leak around her.
 He grabs the cable, allowing her to escape the car just before it explodes.

 Six months later, Alex travels to Paris with Clear and Carter to celebrate their survival.
-While discussing their ordeal, Alex reveals that Death never skipped to him after he saved Clear.
+While discussing their ordeal, Alex realizes that by saving Clear from the car explosion, he caused Death to skip her and move on to him as the next in line.
 Fearing their struggle is unfinished, Alex retreats when a bus collision hurls a parking sign towards a neon sign that begins falling towards him.
-Carter pushes Alex out of the way at the last second, but the sign swings back towards Carter and kills him.
+Carter pushes Alex out of the way at the last second, but the sign swings back toward him, implying his death as the film abruptly cuts to the end credits.